jnutt367/jnutt367/README.md

 ### Hi there 👋
 I'm Jason, a Junior MERN developer ...

-🔭 I’m currently working on ...Building a social change (social media for social change activists) application to add to my skillset as a MongoDB, express, React, Node developer.
+🔭 I’m currently working on ...Building Full Stack React and Serverless application following James Q. Quick in a course I am going through.
+Tweeting progress on that and other incremental growth.
 - I sencerely enjoy teaching newbies how to do things.
 Just ask me.
 - 🌱 I’m currently learning ..I am creating the simple functional components in my Social app, Just finished installing @material-ui.core.
 Oh and always more javascript.
 Also, I learned the value of adding a license to my creative works!
 Yes!
 - 👯 I’m looking to collaborate on ...Anything with a LICENSE that I find interesting or you do, I'm open.